cdurf1/Trial/Getting_started_2_0.md

 - **Details -** Username, email address, and first and last name can be changed.
 - **Password -** Password can be changed and confirmed.
 - **Email Notifications -** The types of events for which this account will receive emailed notifications can be selected from a checklist.
 If no notifications are selected, email notifications will be sent for all alerts except “Host contact alerts”.
-See MAKEREF Setting up Email Notifications.
+See <a href="#2.2">Setting up Email Notifications</a>.

 **Note:** Unauthenticated users can access the static HTML content present on the Intel® Manager for Lustre* GUI, but the display will not be populated with current system information unless the user is authenticated.
 See the documentation provided by your storage solution provider for how to configure Intel® Manager for Lustre* software to require all users to log in to see any data.